Yatharth08/Langchain/Assets/Introduction.md

     - LangChain provides a common model interface that abstracts away provider-specific details.
     - There are 2 types of model in Langchain: Language model and Embedding model.

-- Prompts: Input provided to LLM.
+2. Prompts: Input provided to LLM.

-- Chains: Chains let you combine multiple components (models, prompts, retrievers, parsers, tools) into one reusable workflow.
+3. Chains: Chains let you combine multiple components (models, prompts, retrievers, parsers, tools) into one reusable workflow.

-- Memory: LLM api call are stateless.
+4. Memory: LLM api call are stateless.
 Every request to LLM is independent.
 It do not have any memory of previous request by default.
     - Memory is key component when making application like chatbot
     - Types of memory:
         - ConversationalBufferMemory: Store transcript of recent messages.
         - ConversationalBufferWindowMemory: Only keep last N messages.
         - Summarizer based memory: Summarize old chats and keep condensed memory footprints.

-        -
-- Indexes: Connect application to external knowledge such as pdf, website, database
+5. Indexes: Connect application to external knowledge such as pdf, website, database
     - Document loader
     - Text splitter
     - Vector store
     - Retrievers

-- Agents
+6. Agents: Brain(LLM) + Memory + Reasoning + Tools